2026 Santa Fe International Literary Festival FAQs

 What is the Festival format?

-There will be a total of 18 author events throughout the weekend, held in two rooms of the Convention Center.
+There will be a total of 19 author events throughout the weekend, held in multiple rooms of the Convention Center.
 Some events happen concurrently.
 Most sessions consist of a conversation between the author and a moderator and conclude with an audience Q&A. Following each session, authors will sign books at the on-site Festival Bookstore in the Convention Center lobby.

 How do I purchase tickets?